3 min read #Photoessays #Japan

 This post is the second in a series of four about our latest trip to Japan.
-Its theme is cityscapes and cars.

 Of the many qualities that draw me to Japan, the design of the built environment pulls me the strongest.
 I love the cityscapes, residential architecture, skyscrapers, typography, iconography, signage, manhole covers, train color schemes, cars, and on and on.